eyob12/Multi_path_residual_neural_network_based_IVIF/README.md

-# IVIF-via-Six-Paths-Deep-Neural-Network
+# multi-path-residual-neural-network-Based-IVIF
-Infrared and Visible Image Fusion via Six Paths Deep Neural Network
+A Deep Learning Based Relative Clarity Classification Method for Infrared and Visible Image Fusion